Ziv-Nergal/Memory-Game/README.md

 The main tool I used for this app is Google's Firebase for registering new users to the app, Saving their info, And for the online session game.

+Also, I used Node.js in order to send push notifications of game requests between devices when app in in background or in forground.

 I know that using Firebase for the online feature is probably not the best way but I used the tools that I know so far to make this app work.